MercersKitchen/Arduino-VEX3/README.md

 ---

 # VEX Motor 393 with Motor Controller 29
+- Power from Remote Car Batteries (includes barrel adapter)
+- Power from breadboard wtih VEX Battery adapted to rail-input with molex
+- CAUTION, 9V will not work since amps is not enought
+- NOTE: control for motor able to run off arduino powered with barrel from Remote Control Battery

+- Note: Arduino can be powered from Voltage-In Pin off breadbaord from RAILS of VEX Battery

+---

+Table Top Prototyping Power, see plug in barrel like https://www.amazon.ca/Extra-Power-Supply-Adapter-Arduino/dp/B09T6VNPF8

+TBA, <a href="">Text Here</a>

 ## To Do List
 - Powering Ardino from 9V Battery, Barrel required